cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Such a situation could also lead to the reuse of the same KEM shared secret and thus to the reuse of same (key, nonce) pairs for the AEAD.
-The AEADs specified in this document keep no or only limited security guarantees in case of nonce reuse.
+The AEADs specified in this document are not secure in case of nonce reuse.
 This is another attack vector against confidentiality in case of bad ephemeral randomness.